Get In Touch

 One of the best things about elopement is that nature is your venue!
 Instead of being confined to the walls of a hotel, church, or ballroom, you get to choose your own adventure on the campgrounds and trails of this incredible National Park!

 The size of your elopement will determine which places in the park you can use for your ceremony.
 Naturally, the number of location options goes down as your guest count goes up, so small ceremonies are best.
-Elopements with up to 12 people have a ton of location options around the park, including select trails, picnic areas, roadside locations, and amphitheaters!
-Groups of 13 – 24 can use picnic areas, and groups of 25-60 can use some roadside locations, but any group larger than that will be limited to campground amphitheaters only– so make sure you have your guest list ready before you choose a spot.
+Groups with up to 8 people can elope on nearly any trail in the park.
+A number of trails can accommodate up to 12 people, and some viewpoints can accommodate up to 24-30 people, but any group larger than that will be limited to campground amphitheaters only– so make sure you have your guest list ready before you choose a spot.

 Now, here are some of my favorite Mt.
 Rainier elopement locations!